 Action plans are a sequence of timed communications with leads and customers.
 Sierra's action plans are fully customizable.
 You can send emails (one-off or part of a drip campaign), texts, phone calls, and voice mail drops, and so on.

 Sierra Interactive’s action plans come in two flavors:

 - Fully Automated Action Plan (FAAP) - each step happens automatically

 - Traditional Action Plans - steps happen manually or automatically

-Steps can be paused based on a lead replying or an agent manually pausing teh action plan.
+Steps are based on a lead replying (an agent can manually pause the action plan, too).

 The drip campaign builder is very intuitive and but not very robust.
 The fact that an easy-to-use drip system comes with the Sierra platform at no extra cost is great.
 However, some very important features are missing:

-- No re-ordering of emails in a sequence
+- No drag and drop re-ordering of emails in a sequence

 - No A/B testing

 The platform includes an integrated dialer for outgoing calls, incoming calls, and texting.
 Again, here's a fully baked feature that you might typically have to buy separately but is included in your monthly platform license fee.